telosnetwork/telos-decide/README.md

 * `Advanced Voting Methods`

     The Trail Voting Platform boasts an extensive set of voting methods and customization options.
-Voting Methods include but are not limited to: `1acct1vote`, `1tokennvote`, `1token1vote`, `1tsquare1v`, `quadratic`, and `ranked`.
-See the `Voting Methods` section of the `Trail Developer Guide` for more information on the many different voting methods available.
+Voting Methods available include: `1acct1vote`, `1tokennvote`, `1token1vote`, `1tsquare1v`, `quadratic`, and `ranked`.
+See the `Voting Methods` section of the [Trail Developer Guide](docs/DeveloperGuide.md) for more information on the different voting methods and how they are used.

 * `Custom Token Registries`